michaeluno/amazon-auto-links/readme.txt

 4. **Setting Page** (Creating New Category Unit)
 5. **Setting Page** (Selecting Templates)

-== Changelog ==
+== Todo ==
-= 3.9.0 -
-    - Added the feed unit type.
-    - Changed the category unit type not to require Product Advertising API keys.
 - @todo add the SubscriptionID parameter to product links when AWS keys are given.
-        - @todo add the language column to the product cache table
 - @todo reflect the product URL query parameters given by the PA API when available for the category units as it can now show products without the API.
 - @todo implement a mechanism for unit types to determine whether it requires PA API or not.
-    - Fixed a bug that rating stars appeared for in `category` units when the product did not have a review, started since v3.8.12.
+- @TODO compress HTTP request caches as customer review caches are too large.

+== Changelog ==
+= 3.9.0 11/1/2019 =
+- Added support for PA-API 5 (deprecated the use of PA-API 4, which is no longer functional as of Oct 31, 2019 due to the termination by Amazon).
+- Added the ability for the category unit type not to require Product Advertising API keys.
+- Added the `Error Log` page (Tools -> Error Log) that displays plugin errors.
 - Added the a unit filter option to remove adult products.
 - Added the option to disable widgets.
 - Added the `%prime%` variable for the `Item Format` unit option which displays a prime icon.
+- Fixed a bug that rating stars appeared in `category` units when the product did not have a review, started since v3.8.12.
+- Deprecated `Similarity Look-up` unit type as PA-API 5 does not support similarity look-up.
+- Deprecated `similar_product_image_size` and `similar_product_max_count` unit options.

 = 3.8.12 - 03/30/2019 =
 - Fixed a bug that `Access Rights` -> `Capability` option did not take effect.